 Another important step forward regarding the objectivity and consistency of the mapping process is the establishment of certain requirements for the calculation of the default rate.
 Special attention should be paid to the dependency of the required minimum number of observations related to a credit assessment on its perceived risk profile and to the definition of the types of default events that should be considered.
 Regarding the latter, it is worth noting two aspects.
 First, ECAIs use different default definitions, as reflected in the CRA Regulation5 and Commission Delegated Regulation (EU) No 2015/26.
 Therefore, the types of default events underlying the calibration of the benchmark have been proposed to ensure that the overall level of calibration of the mappings does not change with respect to the previous regulatory framework.
 Second, any difference in the level of strictness of an ECAI's default definition with respect to other ECAIs has a large potential to affect the level playing field, since the mappings would not have been done under similar terms.
-Therefore, the types of default event considered by each ECAI should be compared with those used to calibrate the benchmark.
+Therefore, the types of default event schedule to calibrate the benchmark.